 Time Limit: 13.5 Hours (each day)

 Details 2022: Details on overnight campground info, bag drops, and routes will be available in the summer of 2022.
 The collective route is largely the same as the Oh Canada 400k route described below.
-More details to come.
+There is about 3 miles of well-packed dirt road on day one; day two is all paved.

-The 400k will be a rolling loop ride through Northern Vermont, avoiding all of the classic “gap” climbs and generally following 100N up to the Canadian Border and 14S back.
+The dual 200k will be a rolling loop ride through Northern Vermont, avoiding all the classic “gap” climbs and generally following 100N up to the Canadian Border and 14S back.
 The route will be scenic throughout, with long stretches of little traffic, and forgiving in that most of the climbing will be in the first half.
-A great route for a first time effort at a 400K with an easy to follow cue sheet.
+Two great routes in one and a first-hand experience of the Oh Canada 400K course.
+No less, for those who once were inspired by such, there is an easy-to-follow cue sheet.

-Riders may want to bring a swimsuit to have on hand at the lunch stop if they think a refreshing dip in a “classic” Vermont swimming hole might appeal to them.
-The bathing spot is right across from the northernmost control where riders can order a sandwich and drink of choice.
+Riders may want to bring a swimsuit to have on hand if they think a refreshing dip in a “classic” Vermont swimming hole might appeal to them when they get to Troy.
+The bathing spot is right across from the northernmost control on the 400k and a mile and a half from the campground where we will be staying.